 - Plan and track your spending

 Goodbudget is available on your computer, Android, or iPhone.
 The paid plan which offers unlimited envelopes, syncing across devices, and 7 years of history cost $6 per month or $50 per year.

 Similar to the Good Budget, Spendee offers a free and paid plan.
 You can connect your bank accounts and view all your money in one place.
 If you spend cash, it is easy to enter the information manually.

 The app provides a beautiful-to-look-at overview of your finances and is great at setting smart budgets.
-It allows sharing of information among family members, accommodates multiple currencies, and will alert you of upcoming bill payments and budget overruns.
+It allows the sharing of information among family members, accommodates multiple currencies, and will alert you of upcoming bill payments and budget overruns.

 Spendee has two paid versions that cost $14.99 or $22.99 per year.
 The app is available on iPhone and Android.